BestModules-Libraries/BM32O2531-A/README.md

 BM32O2531-A
 ===========================================================

-BM32O2531-A is an LCD display module launched by Flextron, using 9-bit single-wire bidirectional UART communication Letter way.This document describes the Arduino Lib function and Arduino Lib installation method for the BM32O2531-A Line description; Examples demonstrate functions such as displaying output on an LCD display module.
+BM32O2531-A is an LCD display module launched by Flextron, using 9-bit single-wire bidirectional UART communication method.This document describes the Arduino Lib function and Arduino Lib installation method for the BM32O2531-A Line description; Examples demonstrate functions such as displaying output on an LCD display module.

 This library can be installed via the Arduino Library manager.
 Search for **BM32O2531-A**.